Commercial Real Estate in Bucks County PA — What This Market Actually Looks Like

 The Bucks County commercial market in 2026 is bifurcated between its northern and southern halves in a way that most people searching from outside the county don't fully appreciate.

 Lower Bucks County (Bensalem, Bristol, Levittown, Langhorne, Fairless Hills) is a legitimate industrial and logistics hub.
 Proximity to I-95, the Pennsylvania Turnpike, and the New Jersey bridge crossings makes lower Bucks a distribution and warehousing corridor with genuine institutional buyer interest.
-Industrial buildings here trade at $11–$12/sq ft for lease and $150–$200/sq ft for sale.
+Industrial buildings here trade at $11 to $12 per square foot for lease and $150 to $200 per square foot for sale.
 This is where the highest transaction volume in Bucks County commercial is concentrated, and where sophisticated out-of-county investors are consistently active.

 Central Bucks County (Doylestown, Warrington, Warminster, Chalfont, Newtown, Yardley) is where small-to-mid commercial opportunities are densest.
-Class A office along the Route 611 and I-95 corridors at $17–$24/sq ft.
-Retail in Doylestown Borough at $21/sq ft.
-Flex/office hybrid in Chalfont at $22/sq ft.
+Class A office along the Route 611 and I-95 corridors at $17 to $24 per square foot.
+Retail in Doylestown Borough at $21 per square foot.
+Flex and office hybrid in Chalfont at $22 per square foot.
 This is the market most local business owners and professionals are navigating — and where the absence of responsive commercial agent representation is most acutely felt.

 Upper Bucks County (Quakertown, Perkasie, Sellersville, Riegelsville, Ottsville) offers the most accessible entry price points in the county.
-Industrial space in Perkasie at $7.75–$8.25/sq ft.
+Industrial space in Perkasie at $7.75 to $8.25 per square foot.
 Commercial buildings and land at prices that make lower and central Bucks look expensive.
-The trade-off is commute distance, smaller consumer base, and more complex agricultural/rural zoning that requires careful verification before any commercial acquisition.
+The trade-off is commute distance, smaller consumer base, and more complex agricultural and rural zoning that requires careful verification before any commercial acquisition.

 What Makes Bucks County Commercial Real Estate Distinct